-Imagine this circuit outlined on the floor within an eight-foot diameter.
+Imagine this circuit outlined on the floor with an eight-foot diameter.
 Imagine yourself walking along the path of the circuit.
 In any position, you always have the option of moving to two other positions.
 You always have a choice.
-The complete flow pattern for making these choices in concert with two other people is presented in Video Mind, Earth Mind (Ryan, 1993, see also Earthscore web site).
-Examining the circuit, it is evident that if you make a choice to change your position, you change your relationship to all the other positions in the circuit.
-Choosing a different position makes a difference in your relationship with the other two people.
+The complete flow pattern for making these choices in concert with two other people is presented in the practice part of this book (p.).
+Examining the circuit, it is evident that if you make a choice to change your position, you change your relationship to the all the other positions in the circuit.
+Choosing a difference position makes a difference in your relationship with the other two people.
 Yet all choices take place within a circuit that always includes all three people.
 No one is ever excluded.
 The whole pattern of relationships established by the circuit stays the same, but you change your role in relation to the other people when you change your position.

-In some respects, the roles in Threeing are like the roles in the child's game of paper-rock-scissors.
-You may recall the game offered an alternative to the normal bullying that goes on among children.
-In the normal pattern, the biggest child pushes the next biggest child, the next biggest shoves the littlest and the littlest goes out and kicks a rock-- he dare not push the biggest child.
+In some respects, the roles in Threeing are like the roles in the game paper-rock-scissors.
+You may recall that game from your childhood.
+It offered an alternative to the normal bullying that goes on among children.
+In the normal pattern, the biggest child pushes the next biggest child, the next biggest shoves the littlest and the littlest goes out and kicks a rock- he dare not push the biggest child.
 By contrast, in paper-rock-scissors the relationships are organized in a closed pathway, similar to how the relational circuit organizes Threeing.

-In the game of paper-rock-scissors, each child simultaneously throws out one hand.
-The hand is either flat (paper), fisted (rock), or split fingered (scissors).
-The children then give each other playful slaps on the wrists according to the formula of paper-covers-rock, rock-breaks-scissors and scissors-cuts-paper.
+In the game of paper-rock-scissors, each child, simultaneously, throws out one hand.
+The hand is either flat (paper) fisted (rock), or split fingered (scissors).
+The children then give each other playful slaps on the wrists according to the formula paper-covers-rock, rock-breaks-scissors and scissors-cuts-paper.